Introduction: LED Concrete Desk Lamp

 Step 3: Wiring the Body of the Lamp

-I found these small piece of Mahogany lumber in a near by dumpster.
+I found these small pieces of mahogany lumber in a nearby dumpster.

-All the cuts were made by hand on a miter box .
-The body of the lamp is made of two 1in by 2in lumber.
-The 1in by 2 in lumber is cut to a 22 degree angle where the wood meets the concrete base.
-See photos for all the measurements.
+All the cuts were made by hand on a miter box.
+The body of the lamp is made of two 1-inch by 2-inch lumber.
+The 1 x 2 inch lumber is cut to a 22-degree angle, where the wood meets the concrete base.
+(See photos for all the measurements.)

 Clamp the 2 (1 by 2) together then drill out a hole for the power port and also the power switch.
 Mark and chisel out a track for the the wire to pass though the middle.
-Refer to the video for more info on the wiring circuit.
-Cover the connections using painters tape.
-Then add wood glue and clamps.
+Refer to the video for more information on the wiring circuit.
+Cover the connections using painter's tape.
+Then, add wood glue and clamps.

 Step 4: Making the Light Cover

-I used a 1/4 piece of plexi-glass cut it to fit the opening of then counter sink the screw holes.
+I used a 1/4 piece of plexiglass, cut it to fit the opening of the, counter sink, the screwed the holes.

-Spray the plexi from the inside using spry frost.
+Spray the plexiglass from the inside using spry frost.
 This will help hide the LED light strips.
-I also sprayed the ends to hide the wires connections.
+I also sprayed the ends to hide the wires/connections.

 Step 5: Installing the Led Strips

-Cut each strips to length at the connection point.
-Peal and stick each strips side by side.
-Solder the strip to each other connect all the reds on one end and all the blacks on the opposite end.
+Cut each strip to length at the connection point.
+Peel and stick each strip side-by-side.
+Solder the strip to each other, and connect all the reds on one end and all the blacks on the opposite end.

 Step 6: Attaching the Base

 Drill a hole in the center of the concrete using a masonry bit.
 Insert the bolt then transfer the angler over to the wood.
 Drill a hole in the middle of the wood.
-Since im using hard wood the bolt im using will create threads in the hole.
+Since I am using hardwood, the bolt I am using will create threads in the hole.
 This will be enough to hold.
-If your using pine I would suggest using a threaded insert in place.
+If your using pine, I would suggest using a threaded insert in place.